 - Longevity: You will need to ensure that the material you choose is sturdy and can handle exposure to the elements.
 Keep in mind that the material will be constantly exposed to chemicals and water.
 And if you have a saltwater pool, check whether the material is salt resistant.

 The Average Cost of Pool Coping

-The cost of pool coping can widely vary depending on the size of the pool and the material used.
-When you purchase coping for the pool, you will pay by the linear foot, so take some measurements beforehand.
+The cost of pool coping can vary widely depending on the pool size and the material used.
+When purchasing coping for the pool, you will pay by the linear foot, so take measurements beforehand.

 Popular Pool Coping Designs